- General Examination FAQs

 Option 1: Live Remote Proctoring from your home

-Available in English only and to those whose computer systems meet technical requirements.
+Available in English (March/April and September) and Spanish (September only) and to those whose computer systems meet technical requirements.

 Option 2: Testing at a Test Centre*